kyle-west/bashful/README.md

 is because the installation edits your `$path` environment variable to make the tools accessible in all contexts.

+Go ahead and delete the cloned repo.
+The programs will still work, and you can later install/uninstall things with the `bashful` CLI.

 ### Uninstalling

 The uninstall is easy, and, like the install, requires a restart afterwards.